South Valley, New Mexico Weather

 Climate

-Across the year, South Valley receives about 10 inches of precipitation spread over roughly 23 rainy days.
+Across the year, South Valley collects about 10 inches of precipitation over roughly 23 days with measurable rain or snow.